Supreme Soviet of the Lithuanian Soviet Socialist Republic

-The Supreme Soviet of the Lithuanian SSR (Lietuvos TSR Aukščiausioji Taryba; Верховный Совет Литовской ССР, Verkhovnyy Sovet Litovskoy SSR) was the supreme soviet (main legislative institution) of the Lithuanian SSR, one of the republics constituting the Soviet Union.
+The Supreme Soviet of the Lithuanian SSR (Lietuvos TSR Aukščiausioji Taryba; Верховный Совет Литовской ССР, Verkhovnyy Sovet Litovskoy SSR) was the highest organ of state authority of the Lithuanian SSR, one of the republics constituting the Soviet Union.
 The Supreme Soviet was established in August 1940 when the People's Seimas declared itself the provisional Supreme Soviet.
 According to the constitution it was very similar to modern democratic parliaments: it was elected every four (later five) years and had the power to create, amend and ratify the constitution, laws, and treaties and appoint officials in the Council of Ministers (the executive branch).
 However, in reality the elections were staged, the Soviet had very little actual power and carried out orders given by the Communist Party of Lithuania (CPL).
 The situation changed in 1988, when the Lithuanians began seeking independence from the Soviet Union.
 The political power shifted from CPL to the Soviet, which adopted a number of important constitutional amendments and laws, paving the way for the independence.
 The first free elections were held in February 1990 and were won by pro-independence Sąjūdis.
 During its first session the Supreme Soviet adopted the Act of the Re-Establishment of the State of Lithuania and renamed itself the Supreme Council of the Republic of Lithuania.